Chart Color Schemes

 Health performance in Gympie - North is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Gympie - North faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover is low at approximately 46% (around 7,244 people), compared to the national average of 55.3%.
+Gympie - North faces significant health challenges, with various conditions affecting both younger and older age groups.
+Private health cover is low at approximately 46%, covering around 7244 people, compared to the national average of 55.3%.

-Mental health issues and arthritis are the most common conditions, affecting 11.8% and 10.7% of residents respectively.
-About 58.5% claim to be free from medical ailments, slightly lower than the 60.3% in Rest of Qld.
-The area has a higher proportion of seniors aged 65 and over at 21.7% (around 3,398 people), compared to 25.4% in Rest of Qld.
-Health outcomes among seniors largely mirror those of the general population.
+Mental health issues and arthritis are the most prevalent conditions, impacting 11.8% and 10.7% of residents respectively.
+About 58.5% of residents claim to have no medical ailments, slightly lower than the Rest of Qld's 60.3%.
+The area has a higher proportion of seniors aged 65 and over at 21.7%, with approximately 3398 people falling into this age category.
+This is lower than the Rest of Qld's 25.4%.
+Senior health outcomes align broadly with the general population's health profile.

 Frequently Asked Questions - Health